 Let’s get started!

-Shoulder impingement is a common cause of shoulder pain.
+Firstly, you should know that shoulder impingement is a common cause of shoulder pain.
 It can happen when the tendons of your shoulder joint, also known as your rotator cuff, becomes compressed, irritated, and painful.

 Shoulder Impingement Anatomy

-If you play sports that involve forceful and repetitive overhead movements:
+Secondly, If you play sports that involve forceful and repetitive overhead movements:

 Or, in an occupation that involves heavy lifting: